-SPU information includes the basic characteristics of the S800 systems you are using in the cluster.
-Different models of HP 9000 Series 800 HP-PA computers can be mixed in the same cluster.
-This configuration model also applies to HP-IPF computers.
-HP 9000 Series 700 SPUs are not supported by MC/ServiceGuard.
+SPU information includes the basic characteristics of the systems you are using in the cluster.
+Different models of computers can be mixed in the same cluster.
+This configuration model also applies to HP Integrity servers.
+The series 700 workstations are not supported for Serviceguard.